 IKEA: Did You Hear that Alarm?

-The first alarm occurred when we were walking through one of Australia\’s largest IKEA furniture stores.
-If you\’ve ever experienced the IKEA retail manipulation that turns shoppers into maze rats you\’ll know what I mean.
-You go in one end a a four kilometer walk later you should emerge.
-Now there are a few short-cuts and the obligatory emergency exits but the plan is to funnel you past every buying opportunity.
+The first alarm occurred when we were walking through one of Australia’s largest IKEA furniture stores.
+If you’ve ever experienced the IKEA retail manipulation that turns shoppers into maze rats you’ll know what I mean.
+You go in one end a four-kilometre walk later you should emerge.
+Now there are a few shortcuts and the obligatory emergency exits but the plan is to funnel you past every buying opportunity.

-We were two thirds through our shopping adventure when the fire alarm began.
-Not only did the alarm sound but we got a package deal with a calm robotic voice at regular intervals telling is to proceed calmly to the nearest exit.
+We were two-thirds through our shopping adventure when the fire alarm began.
+Not only did the alarm sound but we got a package deal with a calm robotic voice at regular intervals telling us to proceed calmly to the nearest exit.
 Did we run in a panic?
 Did we trample the children in our rush to escape the foreboding tragedy?
-Was there a heroic courtesy of \’women and children first\’?
+Was there a heroic courtesy of ‘women and children first’?
 No to all of the above.
 We kept on shopping!
 This was one of the few hours in our busy week and we planned to make the most of it.
 I was perplexed by the irony of my own hypocrisy.
 I looked around at the massive number of shoppers.
 All, like I, were casually trying out furniture, checking colour schemes, managing their children and generally proceeding oblivious to any impending doom.
-We walked past a fire-exit door with a clear window to a safe outside world.
+We walked past a fire exit door with a clear window to a safe outside world.
 I looked around and as no one moved I carried on past the escape hatch with my family safely alongside.

 Dick Smith Electronics: Did You Hear that Alarm?